tg-rs/carapax/GUIDE.md

 What if we have bot that is more complicated than just sending messages back?

 We can use `Chain` handler.
-It chains handler and run them in a sequence.
+It chains handlers and run them in a sequence.

 ```rust
 let chain = Chain::default();